 Matt Cohn is a senior associate in Weil’s Private Equity practice and is based in Boston.
 Mr. Cohn’s practice focuses on structuring and negotiating complex business transactions in the U.S. and internationally.
 He has extensive experience representing financial sponsors and public and private companies in connection with mergers and acquisitions, leveraged buyouts, growth equity investments, minority investments, joint ventures and corporate reorganizations.
 Mr. Cohn also advises clients on general corporate and commercial matters, including securities laws, corporate governance issues and other strategic considerations.

 Mr. Cohn has played a significant role on the teams advising:

 - Providence Equity Partners in its acquisition and sale of Learfield Communications, and Learfield in multiple acquisitions, including Nelligan Sports Marketing, Licensing Resource Group, Sidearm Sports, Strategic Marketing Affiliates, Collegiate Consulting and ANC Sports;

-- Providence Equity Partners in its acquisition of a significant equity interest in RentPath from TPG Capital, its investment in Topgolf Entertainment Group and its sales of World Endurance Holdings (operator of the Ironman Triathlon brand) to Dahlian Wanda Group and Ikasystems Corporation to Blue Cross Blue Shield of Michigan;
+- Providence Equity Partners in its acquisition of a significant equity interest in RentPath from TPG Capital; its investments in Topgolf Entertainment Group and EZLinks Golf Holdings, LLC; and its sales of Ascend Learning, LLC, World Endurance Holdings (operator of the Ironman Triathlon brand) and Ikasystems Corporation;

 - Providence Strategic Growth Partners in various acquisitions, minority investments and sales, including acquisitions of PaySimple Inc., Untangle NG Firewall, LogicMonitor, VendorSafe Technologies and Burning Glass International;

 - Ministry Brands, LLC and Genstar Capital Management, LLC in Ministry Brands’ acquisition of ACTIVE Network’s faith division;